bghani/xcapi/README.md

   - Quality: rating, sound type, sex, life stage, recording method
   - Temporal: year, month, upload date, time of day
   - Metadata: recordist, length, license, equipment (device, microphone), sample rate, temperature, and more
-- **Operator and range support:**: Use comparisons like <, >, and ranges (10-20) across supported fields.
+- **Operator and range support**: Use comparisons like <, >, and ranges (10-20) across supported fields.
-- **Python CLI and API support:**: Use the package both via a command-line interface (CLI) and as a Python API using a simple query builder.
+- **Two easy ways to use it**: You can run searches directly from the command line (CLI) without writing any code, or use it inside your Python scripts (API) with a simple, chainable query builder.

 ## Installation